-- 184. Furthermore, the AMF self-assessment tool made available to the insurers recommends that response and continuity plans for all critical services specifically considers cyber incidents.
+184. Furthermore, the AMF self-assessment tool made available to the insurers recommends that response and continuity plans for all critical services specifically considers cyber incidents.
 The tool further specifies that strategies and processes be put in place to rapidly isolate cyber incidents and compromised locations so as to mitigate the institution's exposure to the new vulnerabilities detected.
-Also, the insurers should validate, according to a pre-established frequency, the effectiveness of its response and recovery plans using cyber attack simulation exercises.73 - 185.
-United Kingdom.
+Also, the insurers should validate, according to a pre-established frequency, the effectiveness of its response and recovery plans using cyber attack simulation exercises.79

+185. United Kingdom.
 The FCA expects firms to plan for recovery and resumption of services following a cyber incident.
 This includes communications that need to take place and stakeholder maps detailing the timeliness and criticality of such communications.
 The FCA may request and review public communications.
-The UK Listing Authority may also require listed firms to make public disclosure following a major cyber attack. - 186.
-United States.
-As described above under the "response" element, Section 4H of the NAIC Insurance Data Security Model Law requires the insurer to establish a written incident response plan that indicates how the insurer will respond to and recover from any identified incidents.
-The plan must include information on communications that need to take place in the event of an incident, how weaknesses will be remediated, the definition of clear roles, responsibilities, and levels of decision-making authority.
-Under Section 6, the insurer is required to notify the Commissioner (i.e., the State insurance supervisor), the affected consumers, and certain other stakeholders. - 187.
-Similarly, Section 500.16 of the NYDFS Cybersecurity Requirements for Financial Services Companies requires the insurer to establish an incident response plan designed to promptly respond to, and recover from, a Cybersecurity Event.
+The UK Listing Authority may also require listed firms to make public disclosure following a major cyber attack.

+186. United States.
+As described above under the "response" element, Section 4H of the NAIC Insurance Data Security Model Law requires the insurer to establish a written incident response plan that indicates how the insurer will respond to and recover from defined cybersecurity events.
+The plan must include information on communications that need to take place in the event of a defined cybersecurity event, how weaknesses will be remediated, the definition of clear roles, responsibilities, and levels of decision-making authority.
+Under Section 6, the insurer is required to notify the Commissioner (i.e., the State insurance supervisor), the affected consumers, and certain other stakeholders.

+187. Similarly, Section 500.16 of the NYDFS Cybersecurity Requirements for Financial Services Companies requires the insurer to establish an incident response plan designed to promptly respond to, and recover from, a Cybersecurity Event.
 The plan must include information on communications that need to take place in the event of an incident, how weaknesses will be remediated, definition of clear roles, responsibilities, and levels of decision-making authority.

+79 AMF, Business Continuity Management Guideline (April 2010), available at https://lautorite.qc.ca/en/professionals/insurers/guidelines/.

 Section 500.17 requires that the insurer report Cybersecurity Events to the Superintendent (i.e., the New York insurance supervisor).